rei/rei-cedar-docs/docs/components/lists/README.md

           "slots": [
             {
               "name": "default",
               "description": "Sets the innerHTML for cdr-list.
-This includes text and html markup" }
+This includes text and html markup."
+            }
           ],
         },